pingforhelp/BCA/docs/english/Unit-I/parts_of_speech(grammar).md

 2. Alas!
 He met with an accident.
 3. Hurray!
 We got through & passed.

-# Activity - 4
+# Activity
-Fill in the blanks with an appropriate conjunction given: and, and, nor, but, or, yet, so, because, although, since, if, unless, while, till, before, after, however, therefore, moreover, beside, hence, other wise, thus, meanwhile.
+Fill in the blanks with an appropriate conjunction given: (and, and, nor, but, or, yet, so, because, although, since, if, unless, while, till, before, after, however, therefore, moreover, beside, hence, other wise, thus, meanwhile.)

 1) I wanted to go for a walk, but it started raining heavily.
 2) The shop sells fruits and vegetables.